 What good parent who loves their children wouldn't?

 But does staying together for the kids do more harm than good throughout the years?

-In order to settle the age-old debate on whether or not you and your spouse should end your unhappy marriage and divorce or stay for the kids, we asked a panel of experts to share their advice.
+In order to settle the age-old debate on whether or not you and your spouse should end your unhappy marriage and divorce or stay for the kids, we asked a panel of experts to share their advice for parents.

-Divorce and the Effect on Children: Should a couple stay together for the children?
+Should a couple stay together for the kids?